 The ego is a thought structure that forms the base of your identity.
 From the point of your birth, it’s present in you and doesn’t intend to cause a problem.
-In short, the ego plays a key role in the mind and allows you to live as an independent human.
-Once you understand how it works, you can use it with balance.
+Given these points, the ego plays a key role in your mind and allows you to live as an independent human.
+Once you understand how it works, you can use it with wisdom.

 Your ego uses the terms ‘I’ or ‘me’ to express its points of view and means of living.
 As a human, you use these to act out your search for value, expression, and survival.
 To show this, examine the thoughts that centre around you.
 For example: “I am/need/want/feel XYZ”.
 Notice how these thoughts change through each stage of your life.
-They represent the shifting ego you consider as your identity.
-It’s a separate being that builds up by gathering past information.
-Throughout your life, the ego moves and changes within your space.
-It allows you to live as a unique person.
+They represent the shifting ego you view as your identity.
+In short, it’s a separate being built up by gathering past information.
+Throughout your life, this ego moves and changes within your space.
+Such motion lets it express its points of view.

 The ego only becomes an issue when you’re not aware of its effects.
 In such a state, you collect energy from thoughts, emotions, and the environment without realising it.
 Because of this excess mass, the ego’s structure grows denser.
 As this force swells and goes out of balance, it affects your brain’s content.
-Here, you become lost to the ego’s drive and struggle to make wise decisions.
+Once you’re aware of this imbalanced ego’s drive, it ceases to affect your mind.

 How does the ego survive in you?

 The ego survives in your space by feeding on thoughts and attention.
 In a conscious state, these help it serve a functional role and don’t pose any problem.
 In an unbalanced state, the ego gains fuel from fear or by attacking others.
 When this happens, it grows stronger and takes over your being.
 As you recognise this pattern, you break the cycle of fuelling the egos imbalances.
 To achieve this, pay close attention to your mind and see how it attacks, fears or blames.
 Witness thoughts with these motives – here are a few common examples.